JessicaLiuC/Job-data-Integration/README.md

 ### Loading
 - Transformed files written to Google Cloud Storage
 - Loaded into BigQuery table
-- Run the dataset table with queriese to analyze job market data
+- Run the dataset table with queries to analyze job market data